dnl-trpp/SoProject/README.md

 # The protocols
 ## Master to Slaves Application Protocol

- Master Comunicates wih slaves using a custom protocol over TWI.
+ Master Comunicates with slaves using a custom protocol over TWI.
 The protocol consists of 4 packet types of length 2 bytes:
  ```
 -----------------
 | type | payload |